Captain Peralta: Critical reviews

-"Captain Peralta" received positive reviews from critics.
+"Captain Peralta" received very positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode an "A" grade and wrote, "'Captain Peralta' really is a funny episode, and a large part of that straight up humor —with less gravitas, at least — is the B-plot: Captain Holt's impossible brain teaser."
 Allie Pape from Vulture gave the show a perfect 5 star rating out of 5 and wrote, "We've known for a long time that Jake Peralta comes preloaded with a whole host of daddy issues, which is why it's interesting that the show has waited this long to bring on his actual dad."

 Alan Sepinwall of HitFix wrote, "Even stripped down to two stories instead of the show's usual three, 'Captain Peralta' bit off more than it could reasonably chew in terms of its title plot.
 Jake's abandonment by his father Roger is one of the defining events of his life, so the idea of Roger trying to patch things up is a big deal – even though it turned out, as Charles assumed, that he was just going to let Jake down yet again."
 Andy Crump of Paste gave the episode a 9.0 rating and wrote, "Whether it's Gina's #nerdfail campaign against Amy, Terry flexing his brain, or Jake failing to understand father/son relationships, 'Captain Peralta' is a highlight in the show's sophomore go-round."